Exact Graph Learning via Integer Programming: Exact Graph Learning via Integer Programming: Supplementary Material

-The appendix is structured as follows: Appendix~\ref{app:glipdemo} introduces the \pkg{glip} package and gives a usage example.
+The appendix is structured as follows: Appendix~\ref{ssec:CGs} presents an encoding for chain graph learning.
+Appendix~\ref{app:glipdemo} introduces the \pkg{glip} package and gives a usage example.
 Appendix~\ref{app:encodings} gives alternative encodings based on $d_c$- and $m_c$-separation.
 Appendix~\ref{app:empirical} presents additional empirical results for the comparison against other exact methods, approximate methods, and results for chain graph learning.
 Finally, Appendix~\ref{app:proofs} contains auxiliary theoretical results, proofs thereof, and proofs of all theoretical results in the main text.